 Selective COX-2 inhibitors, also known as coxibs, selectively inhibit COX-2 as the name implies.
-The gastroprotective prostaglandin-producing COX-1 is not inhibited, which leads to a reduced side effect profile with only rare incidence of gastrointestinal complaints.
+They do not inhibit the gastroprotective prostaglandin-producing COX-1, which leads to a reduced side effect profile with a rare incidence of gastrointestinal complaints.

-Celecoxib (p.o.) and Etoricoxib (p.o.) are available as substances for treating arthrosis and rheumatoid arthritis and parecoxib (IV, i.m.) for treating post-operative pain.
-However, the coxibs are not without side effects: Long-term use thereof may lead to thrombotic cardiovascular events (heart attack or stroke).
-For that reason, the objective should be a low dosage and a brief treatment period.
+Celecoxib (p.o.) and Etoricoxib (p.o.) are used to treat arthrosis and rheumatoid arthritis and parecoxib (IV, i.m.) for treatment of post-operative pain.
+However, long-term use may lead to thrombotic cardiovascular events (heart attack or stroke).
+Therefore, low dosage and a brief treatment period are recommended.

-Selective COX-2 inhibitors should not be administered to patients with oversensitivity toward coxibs or sulfonamides, inflammatory intestinal diseases, CHD, PAD, stroke, cardiac insufficiency, gastroduodenalen ulcers or severe liver and kidney dysfunction.
+Selective COX-2 inhibitors should not be administered to patients with hypersensitivity to coxibs or sulfonamides, inflammatory intestinal diseases, CHD, PAD, stroke, cardiac insufficiency, gastroduodenal ulcers or severe liver and kidney dysfunction.

 Low-Potency Opioid Analgesics

-Opioids are discussed in more detail in the article “Anaesthesia”; yet a brief overview of the low-potency opioids is provided below.
+Opioids are discussed in more detail in the article ‘Anesthesia’.
+However, a brief overview of the low-potency opioids is provided below.

-The low-potency opioids tilidine, dihydrocodeine, codeine and tramadol are designed to alleviate moderately severe to severe pain.
-Compared to the reference substance morphine, they are less effective, meaning that they have a lower analgesic (relative) potency (RP < 1).
+The low-potency opioids tilidine, dihydrocodeine, codeine, and tramadol are designed to alleviate moderately severe to severe pain.
+Compared to the reference substance morphine, they are less effective and have a lower analgesic (relative) potency (RP < 1).

-If the dosage of low-potency opioids is raised to a certain point, the same level of pain relief as morphine can be achieved.
-This is referred to as maximum achievable analgesia.
-Each additional dosage increase would then only lead to amplification of the side effects, while the analgesic effect can no longer be enhanced.
-This is not the case with high-potency opioids.
+Increasing the dosage of low-potency opioids provides a similar level of pain relief as morphine.
+This phenomenon is referred to as maximum achievable analgesia.
+Unlike high-potency opioids, each additional dosage increase of low-potency opioids only amplifies the side effects, without enhancing the analgesic effect.

-Tramadol has 0.1 to 0.2 times the analgesic potency of morphine.
-Its major side effects are nausea and vomiting, while constipation and hypoventilation occur only rarely.
-It has a duration of action of four to six hours and can be applied orally, intravenously, intramuscularly or rectally.
+The analgesic potency of tramadol is 0.1–0.2-fold higher than the analgesic potency of morphine.
+Its major side effects are nausea and vomiting, while constipation and hypoventilation are rare.
+Its duration of action is 4–6 hours and can be administered orally, intravenously, intramuscularly or rectally.

 Dihydrocodeine and codeine have a relative potency of 0.3 and are administered as antitussives due to their cough-relieving effect.
-They are active for approximately eight to twelve hours and are administered orally.
+They are active for approx. 8–12 hours and are administered orally.

-Tilidine has an analgesic potency of 0.2 and a duration of action of approximately three hours.
+Tilidine has an analgesic potency of 0.2 with a duration of action of nearly 3 hours.
 Hepatic conversion yields the active metabolite nortilidine.
 Tilidine is available in combination with the opioid-antagonist naloxone.
-If a normal dosage of this compound is ingested orally, the naloxone portion is inactivated by the first-pass effect, so that nortilidine can exercise its effect.
-However, if it is improperly injected intravenously, naloxone will exercise its effect: As an antagonist to the opioids’ receptor, it prevents an addictive effect and the feared hypoventilation.
+Oral ingestion of normal dosage of this compound inactivates the naloxone portion via the first-pass effect, to allow the effect of nortilidine.
+However, when tilidine is improperly injected intravenously, naloxone acts as an antagonist against the opioid receptor and prevents addictive effects and hypoventilation.

-Medications that usually have a different indication, but actually can alleviate pain in combination with analgesics or even on their own, are administered as coanalgesics for adjuvant pain therapy.
-These include the following substances, among others:
+Medications that usually have a different indication, but actually alleviate pain in combination with analgesics or even act independently, are administered as coanalgesics for adjuvant pain therapy.
+The list of coanalgesics includes:

-- Antidepressants: increase in the serotonin and noradrenaline concentration in the synaptic cleft of the descending antinociceptive neuronal system; best analgesic effect with tricyclic antidepressants (amitriptyline, imipramine, clomipramine, doxepin); application: chronic and neuropathic pain, lower dosage than necessary for the antidepressant effect; other substances: bupropion, venlafaxine, duloxetine.
+- Antidepressants: Antidepressants increase the serotonin and noradrenaline concentration in the synaptic cleft of the descending antinociceptive neuronal system.
+The optimal analgesic effect is obtained with tricyclic antidepressants (amitriptyline, imipramine, clomipramine, doxepin).
+Applications include chronic and neuropathic pain, with a lower dosage than an antidepressant effect.
+Other substances include bupropion, venlafaxine, and duloxetine.

-- Anticonvulsants: blockage of sodium channels (carbamazepine, lamotrigine, topiramate) and calcium channels (gabapentin, pregabalin) in the CNS; application: neuropathic pain (e.g., trigeminal neuralgia).
+- Anticonvulsants: Anticonvulsants block sodium channels (carbamazepine, lamotrigine, topiramate) and calcium channels (gabapentin, pregabalin) in the CNS.
+They are used to manage neuropathic pain (e.g., trigeminal neuralgia).

-- Glucocorticoids: antiphlogistic, antipyretic and anti-edematous; application: neuropathic and nociceptor pain (e.g., pain due to metastases).
+- Glucocorticoids: Glucocorticoids are indicated for antiphlogistic, antipyretic and anti-edematous conditions to manage neuropathic and nociceptor pain (e.g., pain due to metastases).

-- Bisphosphonates: application: treating osteoporosis and for osteolytic bone metastases.
+- Bisphosphonates: Bisphosphonates are used to treat osteoporosis and osteolytic bone metastases.

-- Inhibit the action of cyclooxygenase enzymes (COX-1 and COX-2) and reduce the production of prostaglandins which are present in inflamed tissues
+- Inhibit the action of COX-1 and COX-2, and reduce the production of prostaglandins in inflamed tissues

 - Directly inhibit the release of prostaglandins in the dorsal horn

-- Side effects: gastric hemorrhage, platelet dysfunction, renal toxicity
+- Side effects: gastric hemorrhage, platelet dysfunction, and renal toxicity

-- ASA—relatively short acting, little negative effect upon kidney
+- ASA—relatively short-acting, with a little negative effect upon the kidney

-- Naproxen, ketorolac (systemic), diclofenac, and others—relatively long acting— all have negative renal and gastric effects — likely also have cardiac effects
+- Naproxen, ketorolac (systemic), diclofenac, and others—relatively long-acting—with negative renal and gastric effects as well as possible cardiac effects

-- COX-2 inhibitors were introduced with the expectation of fewer side effects (particularly gastric) but caused increased incidence of ischemic cardiac events (myocardial infarctions and death) and were withdrawn from the market
+- COX-2 inhibitors: fewer gastric side effects but increased incidence of ischemic cardiac events (myocardial infarctions and death), and therefore, withdrawn from the market